mercari/tortoise/docs/horizontal.md

 ### The container right sizing

-Although it says "Horizontal",
-Tortoise rarely changes the container's size if it's too large or too small.
+Although it says "Horizontal", a tortoise possibly changes the container's size if it's too large or too small.

-Because:
-- if it's too large and each container's size is small, it's often better to increase each container's size.
-- if it's too small and each container's size is big, it's often better to decrease each container's size.

-The cluster admin can adjust the following as global configurations:
-1. the minimum number of replicas: The Tortoise doesn't set lower value on HPA's `minReplicas`.
-And, when the num of replicas reaches this value, Tortoise temporary switches the scaling way to the Vertical until the container's size reaches `.spec.ResourcePolicy[*].MinAllocatedResources`
-2. the preferred maximum number of replicas: When the num of replicas reaches this value, Tortoise temporary switches the scaling way to the Vertical until the container's size reaches "maximum resource amount" described below.
-3. the maximum resource amount given to each resource: When the container's resource size reaches this value, Tortoise doesn't switch the scaling way to the Vertical.

-(1) and (3) will be never broken by Tortoise.
-But, (2) is best effort basis and the num of replicas may actually be bigger.
+- if the number of replicas equals `minimum-min-replicas`, make each container's size smaller instead of reducing the number of replicas.
+- if the number of replicas equals `preferred-replicas-number-upper-limit`, make each container's size bigger instead of increasing the number of replicas.
+  - But, when the resource request reaches `maximum-cpu-cores` or `maximum-memory-bytes`, tortoise will ignore `preferred-replicas-number-upper-limit`, and increase the number of replicas.

 I know it's complicated, describe specifically in the following examples.

-#### Example1: reach the preferred maximum number of replicas
+#### Example1: reach `preferred-replicas-number-upper-limit`

 Let's say the global configurations are:
-- the minimum number of replicas: 3
+- `minimum-min-replicas` 3
-- the preferred maximum number of replicas: 10
+- `preferred-replicas-number-upper-limit`: 10
-- the maximum resource amount: 5cores
+- `maximum-cpu-cores`: 5 cores

 And, the target workload currently looks like:
 - `.spec.ResourcePolicy[*].AutoscalingPolicy.CPU`: Horizontal
-- `.spec.ResourcePolicy[*].MinAllocatedResources`: 1cores
+- `.spec.ResourcePolicy[*].MinAllocatedResources`: 1 cores
-- resource request: CPU 2cores
+- resource request: CPU 2 cores
-- the num of replicas: 10 (the same as "the preferred maximum number of replicas")
+- the num of replicas: 10 (the same as `preferred-replicas-number-upper-limit`)
 - the resource consumption is increasing.

 This case, Tortoise prefers not to increase the replica number more.
 Instead, Tortoise temporary switch the scaling way to Vertical to make each container bigger.

 After a while, the target workload looks like:
-- resource request: 4cores.
+- resource request: 4 cores.
-- the num of replicas: 10 (the same as "the preferred maximum number of replicas")
+- the num of replicas: 10 (the same as `preferred-replicas-number-upper-limit`)
 - the resource consumption starts to be decreasing.

 Given the resource consumption starts to be decreasing, the Tortoise switch the scaling way back to Horizontal.